MattRix/Futile/README.md

 Futile is a super simple 2D framework for Unity.

-This is for those of you who want to do everything in code and want as little editor integration as possible.
+This is for those of you who want to do everything in code with as little editor integration as possible.
 It'll be especially familiar if you come from a background using Cocos2D or Flash.

 It's still super rough, under development, and completely undocumented... but it works.